-Though gua sha isn't necessarily new, the technique has seemed to spike in interest lately thanks to widely-circulated tutorials on social media.
+Though gua sha isn't new, the technique has seemed to spike in interest lately thanks to widely-circulated tutorials on social media.
+Lizzo has also gone viral after posting about the practice on TikTok.
 Plug thinks part of the appeal is that it provides an almost visual form of ASMR, as many people have told her the videos have a relaxing quality to them.

-Many people also have more time than ever to devote to their skin care routine, so incorporating a more involved technique like gua sha might seem more manageable.
+People also may have more time than ever to devote to their skin care routine, so incorporating a more involved technique like gua sha might seem more manageable.
 While most of us are typically looking to save time on our skin care routines, Plug says many people find the ritual to be worth the extra 15 minutes.